-Segmental reporting
+Segment reporting

-The Company has determined that there was only one operating segment being sector of exploration and evaluation of mineral resources in Canada.
+The Company currently has one operating segment, the exploration and evaluation of mineral resources.

-Accounting standards adopted during the year ended May 31, 2014
+Accounting standards adopted during the year ended May 31, 2015

-The Company adopted the following new standard, along with ay consequential amendments, effective on June 1, 2013.
+The Company adopted the following new standard, along with any consequential amendments, effective on June 1, 2015.
 The change was made in accordance with the applicable transitional provisions.